cpricemusic/battleship/README.md

 battleship coding project for voodoo lunchbox

-executable JAR file can be found in the bin/ directory.
+- prebuilt executable JAR file can be found in the bin/ directory.

-it can be executed like this:
+- program can be run like this:

-java -jar BattleshipMatch.jar [-e]
+> java -jar BattleshipMatch.jar [-e]

-this client assumes there is a rails server running locally (http://localhost:3000/) with the battleship-master ruby application up and running.
+- this client assumes a rails server is up locally (http://localhost:3000/) with the battleship-master ruby application loaded and running.

+- the "-e" command-line switch is optional.

+- without the "-e" switch, both player 1 and player 2 will compete in "non-expert" mode.

-the "-e" switch is optional.  if passed, it will turn player 1 to "expert" mode, which *should* result in a pretty consistent winning record.  "expert" mode implements some additional logic and strategy that makes the Player with that mode enabled a much stronger opponent.
+- if passed, it will initialize player 1 with "expert" mode, which *should* result in a pretty consistent winning record.  "expert" mode implements some additional logic and strategy that makes the Player with that mode enabled a much stronger opponent.

-without the "-e" switch, both player 1 and player 2 will compete in "non-expert" mode.